KDerec/Python_Testing/README.md

 - Debug the code of a Python application.

 ### 🚀 Project goal
-Correct the error, the four bugs and add the feature of the issues section [here](https://github.com/OpenClassrooms-Student-Center/Python_Testing/issues).
+With the forked project, correct the error, the four bugs and add the feature of this issues section [here](https://github.com/OpenClassrooms-Student-Center/Python_Testing/issues).
 Create test and performance report.

 <p align="right">(<a href="#top">back to top</a>)</p>